 4. In the case of Monthly nominations relating to LNG cargo unloadings falling under case A) of paragraph [3] with an equal deviation from any of the (i) to (v) elements of case A) of paragraph [3] priority is given to the Monthly Statements submitted earlier.
 Similarly, in the case of Monthly nominations relating to unloadings which fall under indent B) of paragraph [3] and relate to equal LNG Loads, priority shall be given to the Monthly Declarations submitted earlier.

-5. In case the Opertor cannot accept the modified LNG cargo Unloading, the Initial LNG Monthly LNG Schedule for Month M includes the LNG cargo Unloading of the Annual LNG Program.
+5. In case the Operator cannot accept the modified LNG cargo Unloading, the Initial LNG Monthly LNG Schedule for Month M includes the LNG cargo Unloading of the Annual LNG Program.
 The Operator has the right to exclude any LNG Quantity that exceeds the Available Storage Area of the LNG Facility from LNG unload planning conducted under the terms of articles [83] and [86].

 The Operator has the right to exclude LNG Quantities from the Initial or Final Monthly Plan in the course of the Monthly LNG Planning process, where the LNG Quantities in question are not included in the corresponding Annual LNG Plan, and their unloading is not possible within the time window of the Monthly LNG Plan, having taken into consideration the provisions of paragraph [4].